deeplearningcafe/animespeechdataset/README.md

 #### Audios Dataset
 This extracts all audios of a desired character and organizes them into a folder along with corresponding text for TTS training.

+### FineTune LLM Dialogues
+Training script designed to facilitate the training of conversational language models (LMs) using the Hugging Face Transformers library.
+It provides functionalities to load pre-trained models, prepare data, train models, and save the training logs.

 ## Directory Structure
 ```
 ├── data